 Section 16(a) of the Securities Exchange Act of 1934 ("Exchange Act") requires our executive officers, Directors, and persons who own more than ten percent of a registered class of our equity securities to file certain reports of ownership and changes in share ownership with the Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE").
-Based upon our review of such forms that were filed in 2018, and written representations from certain reporting persons that such forms were not required to be filed by those persons for the reporting year 2018, we believe that all filing requirements applicable to our officers and Directors during 2018 and through February 2019, were met, with the exception that Mr. LeBlanc failed to timely file the Initial Statement of Beneficial Ownership (the "Form 3") upon being named an executive officer of Unitil on January 30, 2019.
-Mr. LeBlanc filed the Form 3 reporting this information on February 21, 2019.
+Based upon our review of such forms that were filed in 2019, and written representations from certain reporting persons that such forms were not required to be filed by those persons for the reporting year 2019, we believe that all filing requirements applicable to our officers and Directors during 2019 and through March 2020, were met.